 Sacred Heart Academy is one of more than forty schools in the Diocese of Arlington, Virginia, with a student population of approximately 250 in pre-k through grade eight.
 Our campus, in the heart of the scenic Shenandoah Valley, is located on a hill in Winchester, Virginia, next to Sacred Heart of Jesus Church.
 Our westward facing classrooms look out over the Appalachian Mountains, while to the East we see the Blue Ridge Mountains.
 It’s truly a beautiful setting.

 The small city of Winchester has a rich history.
 A young George Washington actually did sleep here while working as a surveyor.
 He and his team surveyed thousands of acres bequeathed to Lord Fairfax by the king of England.
 For a time Washington occupied an office on South Braddock Street that is still open to the public today.
 Many Civil War skirmishes were fought in and around the community.
 Homes were turned into hospitals and military offices.
 The city had the dubious honor of changing hands 72 times during the war.

-In 2009 we completed a 14,000 square foot addition and renovated the remainder of the school.
+In 2008 we completed a 14,000 square foot addition and renovated the remainder of the school.
 This addition made it possible to house the entire student population under one roof.
-This addition included classrooms, an art room, media center, conference rooms, music room, state-of-the art science lab, and a peaceful courtyard conducive to meditation.
-We’re pleased for the support of our parish and the Diocese of Arlington in this project.
+This addition included classrooms, an art room, a music room, a state-of-the art science lab, and a peaceful courtyard conducive to meditation and learning.
 The new facilities have helped us enhance the Academy’s academic program, and brought cohesiveness and a new vibrancy to the student population.
-The next project presently under discussion is the addition of a gymnasium.
-At the moment, our basketball teams practice at the Youth Development Center.
-However, in the future we hope to have a facility where we cannot only practice, but play scheduled games against other area teams and have enough room for our fans to watch.